severalnines/S9s_cookbooks/cmon/README.md

      Controller Role: cc_controller
         run_list [
           "recipe[cmon::controller_mysql]",
-          "recipe[cmon::controller_rrdtool]",
           "recipe[cmon::controller]"
         ]

+Installs the ClusterControl Controller and a MySQL server to store our monitoring data.
-Installs the Cluster Control Controller process.
-Instead of our MySQL recipe you can choose to use any other available recipe instead.
+Instead of our MySQL recipe you could choose to try any other available MySQL recipe instead.

     Agent Role: cc_agent
         run_list [